 The type of anesthesia chosen is largely dependent on the nature of the treatment and can be clarified by your surgeon during the consultation.
 Major surgeries such as rhinoplasty, abdominoplasty, and breast augmentation typically call for general anesthesia, while less invasive procedures are done under local anesthesia or mild sedation.

 During your consultation, your doctor will fully explain your options so that together you can make the best decision for your needs.
 The doctor will also go over all possible risks and complications for each type of anesthesia.

 Who administers anesthesia?

-At PPSD, Noah Smith, our Certified Registered Nurse Anesthetist, under the direction of our plastic surgeons, administers anesthesia.
-Noah brings vast experience to our practice and is diligent and prepared for any and all anesthesia situations that may arise.
+At PPSD, Noah Smith and Brad Stevens, our Certified Registered Nurse Anesthetists, under the direction of our plastic surgeons, administers anesthesia.
+They both bring vast experience to our practice and is diligent and prepared for any and all anesthesia situations that may arise.

 Anesthetists are trained to carefully monitor the body’s breathing and vital signs during surgery, and are also experienced at comforting those patients who may feel anxious about “going under”.
 PPSD provides the highest quality of care before, during and after your surgery.